Will-Riffe/Logolab/README.md

   - [Questions](#questions)

   ## Installation
   There are multiple ways to install.
-One method is to download a zip version of the file from the repository at https://github.com/Will-Riffe/ReadMe-Gen and extract the contents.
+One method is to download a zip version of the file from [my repository](https://github.com/Will-Riffe/Logolab) and extract the contents.
 Alternatively, you can follow Github command line instructions for Bash (or similar console) to create a copy or fork.

   ## Usage
   The following Walkthrough Video should sufficiently demonstrate the capabilities of this project, as well as instruct you on how to use it.